 Controlling risk factors:

 - restricting salt and fat from the diet

 - abstaining from alcohol

 - controlling blood pressure

 Medication, such as:

-- Antiarrhythmia medications.
-These help maintain normal heart rhythm and help prevent sudden cardiac death.
+- Antiarrhythmic medications.
+This helps maintain normal heart rhythm and help prevent sudden cardiac death.

 - Implantable cardioverter defibrillator.
-A device similar to a pacemaker that senses when the heart is beating too fast and delivers an electrical shock to convert the fast rhythm to a normal rhythm.
+A device like a pacemaker that senses when the heart is beating too fast and delivers an electrical shock to convert the fast rhythm to a normal rhythm.

 - Heart transplantation